 Focus on one style and learn to draw in that one style.
 After you know a thing or two, you can try a new anime and manga art style if you are not happy with the current one and the results it gives you.

 However, having a certain art style does not mean that you have to create drawings always using just that style you have honed over the years.
 You can change the style, or you can have multiple styles.

 In the beginning, I was inspired by everyone I saw online.
 Dan Luvisi was the first artist that truly opened my eyes, and I was like, “I got to learn how to draw like that guy.”

-I mean, that guys’ artwork was astonishing.
-Every piece was so full of details and so much raw strength, and I don’t know.
-They were just super awesome, cool character designs and all.
+I mean, that guy’s artwork was astonishing (this was in 2012-2013).
+Every piece was so full of details and so much raw strength.
+They were just super awesome, with cool character designs and all.

 Exciting stuff.
 That was also the time I found ImagineFX magazine, which had a tutorial written by Dan Luvisi.

 Of course, I bought the magazine and downloaded all the brushes.
 I mimicked everything and finally produced some quite good pieces of art myself.